Mureulos/Mureulos/README.md

 - 🔭 Currently working in a technology company as a young apprentice

-- 🌱 At the moment I am learning Angular
+- 🌱 At the moment I'm studying Front-end, focusing on Angular

 - 💻 I started programming in 2020 out of curiosity